lsst/ap_verify/doc/lsst.ap.verify/new-metrics.rst

 These files feature complex logic to minimize code duplication and minimize the work in adding new metrics.
 This complexity is not required by ``MetricsControllerTask``; a config that's just a list of assignments will also work.

-In Gen 3, the metrics computed by ``ap_verify`` are configured as part of the pipeline in :file:`pipelines/ApVerify.yaml`.
+In Gen 3, the metrics computed by ``ap_verify`` are configured as part of the pipeline.
+The pipeline can be overridden using the :option:`--pipeline` command-line option.

+The ``ap_verify`` package provides a default-instrumented pipeline in :file:`pipelines/ApVerify.yaml`.
-To make it easy to manage, all :lsst-task:`~lsst.verify.gen2tasks.metricTask.MetricTask` configuration is done in separate sub-pipelines that are then included in :file:`ApVerify.yaml`.
+To make it easy to mix and match metrics, all :lsst-task:`~lsst.verify.gen2tasks.metricTask.MetricTask` configuration is done in separate sub-pipelines that are then included in :file:`ApVerify.yaml`.

 Further reading
 ===============